lester0866/starter-hugo-academic/content/authors/admin/_index.md

   url: http://csail.mit.edu

 # Short bio (displayed in user profile at end of posts)
 bio: "I am interested in building inverse models that learn to caputure the rich and *structured representation* of our world from *unstructured observation*, through physical interactions of embodied agents.
-To this end, my research draws ideas from vision, graphics, robotics, and computational cognitive science."
+To this end, my research draws ideas from vision+graphics, robotics, and computational cognitive science."

 # # Interests to show in About widget
 # interests: